anselnettles/FdF/README.md

 1. Compile the binary in the repository with command <i>make</i>
 2. Apply a simple text map file as a parameter with <i>./fdf \<name of file> </i>
 3. If the map is viable the graphic window should open, otherwise you should get an error message in the standard output. <br><br>
-Controls: <br>
+<b>Controls for MAC:</b> <br>
-Press TAB to toggle projection. <br>
+• Press `TAB` to toggle projection modes (Parallel Mode, Isometric Mode). <br>
-Press ESC to quit the program. <br>
+• Press `ESC` to quit the program. <br>
-Press A to toggle between peak height factor when switching to Isometric Mode. <br><br>
+• Press `A` to toggle between peak height factor when switching back to Isometric Mode. <br><br>
+As the program was initially planned for school computer use, the keyboard controls may not be hooked properly to other than MacOS.

 ![Animated usage GIF of the project](https://github.com/anselnettles/FdF/blob/main/fdf_video.gif)

+# To do. | Future capacities.

+• Compatibility with different OS (with MiniLibraryX and keyboard controls) <br>
+• Scaling the graphical projection's width to the window resolution <br>
+• Scaling the peaks (altitude) of the graphical projection to the window resolution <br>
+• Scaling the color hue in-between altitudes (coordinates) for better visual representation <br>
+• HEX color value parsing in the map coordinate data <br>
+• Zoom in feature (keyboard or mouse) <br>
+• Rotation feature (keyboard) <br>
+• Etc. <br>